wolfhound115/habit-app/README.md

 Let's make this year your year!
 Happy Habit Building!

 # Setup
-In your terminal navigate to the directory where you would like to clone the project Run the following:
+In your terminal navigate to the directory where you would like to clone the project and run the following:
 ```
 git clone https://github.com/wolfhound115/habit-app.git
 ```

-Navigate into the project folder and initiate a virtual environment to install dependencies Then run the following:
+Navigate into the project folder and initiate a virtual environment to install dependencies and then run the following:
 ```
 pip install -r requirements.txt
 ```